 Common Antithesis Examples

-Some famous antithetical statements have become part of our everyday speech and are frequently used in arguments and discussions.
-Below is the list of some antithetical statements:
+Some famous antithetical statements have become part of our everyday speech, and are frequently used in arguments and discussions.
+Below is a list of some common antithetical statements:

 - Give every man thy ear, but few thy voice.

 - Love is an ideal thing, marriage a real thing.